-The Trust holds water discharge permit 0715-4 to discharge treated piggery effluent from a treatment pond system to land and into the Waiongana Stream during fresh (high flow) conditions.
+The Trust holds water discharge permit 0715-4 to discharge piggery effluent from a treatment pond system to land and into the Waiongana Stream during fresh (high flow) conditions.
 This permit was renewed by the Council on September 2015 under Section 87(e) of the RMA.
-Consent 0715-3 expired on 1 December 2013 with no further reviews of this consent.
-As a result, the renewal application has been modified to include a dual system for the disposal of treated piggery effluent on site.
 The consent now includes the discharge of approximately 40 % of piggery effluent to land and the remaining 60 % will continue to discharge to water.

 The discharge of treated wastewater of this nature may affect the water quality of a stream, particularly if there is insufficient dilution.
-Some effects may be obvious for example appearance, turbidity) while biological effects may be more subtle.
+Some effects may be obvious (for example appearance, turbidity) while biological effects may be more subtle.